 The best thing about the introduction is that there are so many common questions you can ask to keep going the conversation and it also makes you look confident in yourself.
 The person who starts the conversation and ask few initial questions always have an upper hand in the introduction as well as it gives a boost to the confidence which is much needed if you are afraid giving an introduction because you think you are not good enough.
 You can ask about many things like living place, working life, occupation, etc. to keep the conversation easy and simple.
 To ask the questions you can pick the topic that is currently happening around you, that way you can stir the conversation more confidently, and have more to talk about as well as it will keep the conversation on comfortable ground.

 4. Listen carefully:

-If you have a habit of ignoring what the other is saying then this is the high time you should correct this habit of yours because this habit can cause you really uncomfortable situation, especially when you are trying to introduce yourself with the confidence in fluent English.
+If you have a habit of ignoring what the other is saying then this is the high time you should correct this habit of yours because this habit can cause you really uncomfortable situation, especially when you are trying to talk about yourself in English with confidence.
 When you listen your opponent while introducing yourself, you get the better hang of the situation and how the other one is taking the introduction.
 It also helps you in formulating your response and the question you are going to ask.
 Never make the mistake of ignoring the answers as it not only give the wrong impression but also make you look like an arrogant person who doesn’t care about the conversation.
 Listen carefully, answer and then proceed to the next question.

 5. Practice some common question and answer beforehand: